 There are a number of specific sources of risk (risk factors) within each type of market risk, to which the Bank may or may not be exposed at any point in time.
-These are further defined in the Bank's Market Risk Policy and the Group's Market Risk Guidelines.
+These are further defined in the Bank's Market Risk Policy and the Group's market risk guidelines.

-The corporate governance with respect to market risk control and supervision is defined in the Bank's Market Risk Policy, developed in line with the Group Market Risk Guidelines.
+The corporate governance with respect to market risk control and supervision is defined in the Bank's Market Risk Policy, developed in line with the Group's market risk guidelines.
 The objectives of the Bank's Market Risk Policy are to:

-- ✓ set the framework and minimum standard for market risk control and management throughout the Bank; - ✓ ensure compliance with local rules; - ✓ ensure compliance with Eurobank Group Guidelines; - ✓ ensure compliance with the requirements of local and foreign regulators; - ✓ establish a framework that will eventually allow the Bank to gain competitive advantage through risk-based decision-making.
+- ✓ set the framework and minimum standard for market risk control and management throughout the Bank; - ✓ ensure compliance with local rules; - ✓ ensure compliance with Eurobank Group Guidelines; - ✓ ensure compliance with the requirements of local and foreign regulators; - ✓ establish a framework that will eventually allow the Bank to gain competitive advantage through risk-based decision-making; - ✓ safeguard adherence to the principles and metrics described in the Bank's Risk Strategy document and its appendices.